HighZ-FIC/highz-fic.github.io/src/about.md

 ## About HighZ

-We are a Focused Investigatory Centers (FICs) supported by the Predictive Science Academic Alliance Program (PSAAP), managed by the NNSA Office of Advanced Simulation and Computing (ASC).
+The HighZ center is a Focused Investigatory Center (FIC) supported by the Predictive Science Academic Alliance Program (PSAAP), managed by the NNSA Office of Advanced Simulation and Computing (ASC).

 ----